A guide to climbing Huayna Picchu. What to expect and if it is worth it – pictures included.

 Without the tickets for Wayna Picchu, you will not be allowed in.
 Tickets are valid only during a very narrow timeframe 7 to 8 am and 10 to 11 am and only for one day.
 You will also need an entrance ticket for Machu Picchu.
 That shouldn’t be a problem since you can’t buy them separately.

 How much do tickets for Wayna Picchu cost?
 They will charge ~20 more USD (48 soles), but you need the Machu Picchu main entrance ticket to get in, as I already detailed out above.
+As they did change their ticket policy starting from January 2018 (read about it here), you might consider getting both a morning and an afternoon ticket and maybe even go on a guided tour.

 What to wear for Wayna Picchu